Every birth is unique. This momentous time in a family’s life remains as special and unique to us as it is to those we care for.

 A: If you are (or potentially could be) COVID-19 positive when you deliver, a hospital or accredited birthing center is still one of the safest places to give birth, according to the American College of Obstetricians and Gynecologists (ACOG).
 Our implementation of the latest Centers for Disease Control and Prevention (CDC) guidelines, exceptional Labor and Delivery team dressed in appropriate PPE and strict adherence to health and safety standards in our neonatal intensive care unit (NICU) are in place to ensure you and your baby’s safety.

 Q: Can I FaceTime during my labor or use another app?

 A: We encourage you to use your personal device and connect with loved ones not able to be with you in the hospital.

 Q: I have other children—is there a place they can safely be at the hospital during my delivery?

-A: Children under the age 14 are not allowed in the hospital at this time.
+A: Children are not allowed in the hospital at this time.
 It is important for you to make safe childcare plans for your children.

 Compassionate care and exceptional service

 The labor and delivery process may look a little different in these times, but our dedication and commitment are unchanged.
 We are devoted to providing compassionate care and exceptional service to every patient.
 And your child’s birthday is a very special day.
 Our facility is well-equipped to support you and your baby, and our highly-trained staff will do their best to listen to you and honor your personal preferences to the best of our ability.